-Just a short demo reel of some of my animation, rendering, time lapse, drone photography, video, and motion graphic work.
+Some of my animation, rendering, archviz, time lapse, drone photography, video, and motion graphic work.

-I was recently tasked with conceptualizing a restaurant with a view.
-The space needed to have tiered seating areas to allow all tables to be able to enjoy the view.
+Here I was tasked with conceptualizing a restaurant with a view.
+I was given dimensional plans for a large empty space with an adjacent patio overlooking Spokane Falls.
+The rest was up to me.
+I went with tiered seating areas to allow all tables to be able to enjoy the view.

 A newish banner I made a couple of months ago for Waddell’s Brewing Co. features many of the beer tap labels I have designed over the years.
 Mmmm.
 Beer.